Cheval-Paresseux/Options-Futures-and-Other-Derivatives---Python-Implementation/README.md

 - Worked-out examples to demonstrate the practical applications.
 - Exercises and problems solved using Python.

+You can also find a .py file that gathers some useful functions.

 ### Chapters Covered

 - **Chapter 2: Mechanics of Futures Markets**